-As the Florida legislature works to bring its budget proposal in for a landing, the funding for education issues is stabilizing.
-And an education policy bill that died during the regular session is back on its feet.
+As the Florida legislature works to bring its budget proposal in for a landing, the funding for education issues is stabilizing and an education policy bill that died during the regular session is back on its feet.

 The House and Senate have agreed to add more money to the state budget for charter schools known as “schools of hope,” with the possibility of more dollars in reserve.
+The "schools of hope" designation is for charter schools that operate near persisently low-performing traditional public schools.
+Charter schools are schools that are privately managed but are considered part of local school districts.

-“One of the problems we have in Florida is when schools struggle, the state punishes them," he said.
+“One of the problems we have in Florida is when [traditional public] schools struggle, the state punishes them," he said.
 "They don’t give them more resources, they don’t give them more support.
 They threaten, and they divert dollars.
 That makes it harder to turn that school around.
 And that’s certainly been one of the real challenges that we have in public education is we do not do what we need to do to support every child.”

 But Zephyrhills Republican Senator Danny Burgess, the Senate’s K-12 budget leader, says the Senate hasn’t reduced or eliminated funding for those courses, which he describes as “important.”